Roles in software development projects

 If you have read How to proceed with mobile app development, you already know that the process of mobile or web development is quite complex.
-Sometimes lots of people are involved and sometimes it’s only a few.
-The size of the team for mobile or web app development actually depends on the specifics of the project.
-And roles in software development projects also vary, so in this article I’ll try to describe them.
+Sometimes lots of people are involved and sometimes it’s only a few team members.
+The team structure and size in mobile or web app development actually depends on the project’s scope and the client’s vision.

-This position varies greatly depending on the specifics of the project and client’s requirements.
+This position varies greatly depending on the development project’s specifics and client’s requirements.
 At FiveDotTwelve, a project manager primarily deals with the management of a project (time, resources etc.), as the job title suggests.
 So it’s the person who most often speaks with the client about the development and organisation-related matters.
-PM makes sure that deadlines are met and that all the client's expectations are fulfilled.
+The PM makes sure that deadlines are met and that all the client's expectations are fulfilled.

-Developers implement the features of the app according to the client's preferences.
-They are responsible for the implementation of all features on the basis of designs.
+Developers implement the features of the app according to the client's preferences, relying on the designs.

 Whether or not you are familiar with the technologies, they will also help you choose the right one.
 Specifically for your project.
 At meetings, you'll establish what you, as the client, expect from the product, and they'll tell you what the best solution is.

 Quality Assurance Specialist(s)

 The job title tells us a lot.
 Quality Assurance is a procedure that ensures that a software product or service is produced with due care — it is simply good quality.
 What does it mean?
 It is primarily about ensuring that the product is efficient.
 It’s not possible to ensure that the product will be entirely free from defects and errors but testers continuously check throughout the development period whether the product or service meets the generally accepted requirements.

 It's not just about the end result.
 Apps are tested all the time, during development.
 This isn’t the person who checks the developers' work at the end.
 A QA specialist is responsible for taking care of the product at every stage of development.

 Product Owner & Client